madhavkosi/designPatterningolang/SystemDesign/notes/shortNotes.md

 4. **Write-Behind Cache:** Similar to write-back, but writes to the database at specified intervals.
 Balances performance with reduced risk of data loss.

+### Summary

+Each caching strategy offers unique benefits tailored to specific application requirements:

+- **Write-Through Cache:** Ideal for applications needing immediate data consistency and reliability.
+- **Write-Around Cache:** Suitable for systems with infrequent write operations and a focus on read performance.
+- **Write-Back Cache:** Best for applications demanding low latency and high performance, with manageable risk of data loss.
+- **Write-Behind Cache:** Balances performance and data durability, fitting well with high-traffic, mixed read/write applications.

 **Cache Invalidation Methods:**

 1. **Purge:** Removes specific cached content immediately.
 Used when content updates make the cached version invalid.